 There are a number of foods that you can begin to incorporate into your regular diet to make sure you are satisfying these recommendations.
 Some foods include fish, beans, plain greek yogurt, poultry, low-fat milk, kale, garlic, potatoes, blueberries, and more.

 Overall, consistent physical exercise and maintaining healthy eating habits helps just about everyone.
-However, for those who have gone through drug or alcohol treatment, it will not only improve physical and mental health but can also help to maintain sobriety and stay on the road to recovery.
+However, for those who have gone through drug or alcohol treatment in Philadelphia, it will not only improve physical and mental health but can also help to maintain sobriety and stay on the road to recovery.

 About the Author

 Matthew Boyle is the Chief Operating Officer of Landmark Recovery, a chain of drug and alcohol rehab facilities.
 He has been working in the healthcare space for 7 years with a new emphasis on recovery.
 Before his ventures into healthcare, Matthew graduated from Duke University in 2011 Summa Cum Laude with a Bachelor of Arts degree.
 After Duke Matthew went on to work for the Boston Consulting Group before he realized his true passion lies within Recovery.
 His vision is to save a million lives in 100 years with a unique approach to recovery that creates a supportive environment through trust, treatment, and intervention.